 This is a true story.

-I look down at my feet and see the stuff that’s been accumulating all winter caught in the dirty ice on the sidewalk and in the gutter.
-Things abandoned, lost, or discarded: Christmas wrapping paper, a broken umbrella, a child’s scarf.
+I am walking down the street.
+Late winter.
+Late morning.
+Dull cold.
+Chicago.
+Everything overexposed in too bright light.
+I look down at my feet and see the stuff that’s been accumulating all winter caught in the dirty ice on the sidewalk.
+In the gutter.
+Things abandoned, lost, discarded: Christmas wrapping paper, a broken umbrella, a child’s scarf.

+But I am walking down the street.
+Well, not my street.
+I don’t have a street of my own.
+That’s nothing to which I aspire.
+That’s one thing that’s not on my to-do list.
 I’m just walking down this sunlit March late morning street on which I merely live, listening to the sound of a hammer hitting wood and the sound of the sound echoing off the gray stone; the townhouses on the good end of the block.
 The hammering goes inside my head.
-(Or is it in there already?)
-It feels gray, like the stones of the houses by which I am walking.
+(Or is it there already?)
+It feels gray like the stone of the houses by which I am walking.

 Listening to the hammering coming from atop the scaffolding in front of one of the gray houses.
 What’s going on?
 A renovation?
-A tuck-pointing of the stones?
+Tuck-pointing of the stones?
 Cornices being brought back to life?
 Late winter sunlight fills my eyes as I look up to see who’s hammering above me.
 It’s the old man who’s been there all week.
+Looks Slavic.
+Very Chicago.
 There’s no one else around except us—the old man who is hammering and the young, not so young man, who hears the hammering.
-On this street in this city people work for a living!
-Why was I ever allowed to live here anyway?
-Doesn’t look right, a grown man walking around in a too long Harris Tweed coat.
-Should have a proper job.
-Sit at a desk and talk into a telephone like everybody else, but right now I am walking down the gray hammering garbage gutter filled street, which is not mine.

-Falling out of the winter sky.
+Suddenly, the sound of breaking wood, the scaffolding falling.
+The old man crying out and then he falling…..falling out of the winter sky.
 Off the beam.
 The wooden grip of the plank deserting him.
 Falling to earth.
 Gravity possessing him.
 Plummeting.
 Body turning.
 Face twisting.
 Head first.
 Eyes open wide his mouth wider.
 Screaming.

 But my father doesn’t hear me.
-The sound of tractors, combines and milking machines; the sound of plowing, mowing and raking; the sound of grenades, artillery fire and bombs fills up the distance between us rendering him mute and me destitute from the waiting.
+The sound of tractors, combines, and milking machines; the sound of plowing, mowing, and raking; the sound of grenades, artillery fire, and bombs fills up the distance between us rendering him mute and me destitute from the waiting.
 The ache of wanting him to hear me.
 To see me.
 To say that I am his.